-- 1 Navigate to the location where you want to create the Team Workspace Root workspace. - 2 Create a regular team workspace, as described in "Creating a Team Workspace inside of an Existing Team Workspace" in the Novell Vibe 3.3 User Guide.

-- 3 Navigate to the workspace that you just created in Step 2. - 4 Click Workspace > Configure Views, URLs and Controls in the Action toolbar. - 5 On the Configure Workspace View tab, in the Default View section, select Team Workspace Root. - 6 Click Apply > Close.
+- 1 Navigate to the location where you want to create the Team Workspace Root workspace. - 2 Create a regular team workspace, as described in "Creating a Team Workspace inside of an Existing Team Workspace" in the OpenText Vibe 4.0.8 User Guide. - 3 Navigate to the workspace that you created in Step 2. - 4 Click the Configure icon next to the workspace title, then click Configure Views, URLs and Controls. - 5 On the Configure Workspace View tab, in the Default View section, select Team Workspace Root. - 6 Click Apply > Close.